St. Helens Theater: History

 The St. Helens Theater, (Note: The words, "theater" or "theatre", are used equally when describing the St. Helens in sources, even from its beginnings.
 No source has yet been found to convey which spelling is considered official.
-See sources throughout the article.) designed by architect Jacque “Jack” DeForest Griffin, (Note: In reporting of the history of the St. Helens Hotel, Griffin is often incorrectly mentioned as the architect of the inn, the confusion arising from Griffin designing the next door St. Helens Theater.) was located next to the historic St. Helens Hotel in the downtown district.
+See sources throughout the article.) designed by architect Jacque “Jack” DeForest Griffin, (Note: Jack Griffin is often incorrectly mentioned as the architect of the St. Helens Hotel, the confusion arising from the theater being located immediately next to the inn.) was located next to the historic St. Helens Hotel in the downtown district.
 The building occupied by the St. Helens Theater was originally utilized as a Ford dealership; a gas station was located at the site.
 Known as the St. John's Garage, the dealership and theater were owned by Arthur St. John, who also had ownership stakes for several years in The Dream and Liberty theaters.

 Plans to convert the garage to a movie house, initially estimated to cost $75,000, were begun in July 1923 with proposals including an 18 × 50 ft stage and a large lobby.

 The brick-and-tile Italian Renaissance style theater, with a final renovation cost of $100,000, opened on May 12, 1924.
 The venue had an occupancy of 850 and was home to a $20,000 Kimball organ.
-(Note: Initial reporting listed the organ to cost $15,000 and the instrument's size necessitating it be shipped in two pieces.)
+(Note: Initial reporting listed the organ's cost at $15,000 and the instrument shipped in two pieces due to its size.)
 Billed as the "House of Hits", the theater's first presented film was Sporting Youth.

 While the movie house exhibited films, the venue was used as well for live theatrical performances, particularly vaudeville.
 The playhouse was under the ownership of the Twin City Theater Company.
 (Note: The Twin City Theatres Corporation was formed by local movie venue owners A. F. Cormier, Frank A. Graham, and E. T. Robinson shortly before the loss of Centralia's Grand Theatre to fire in April 1924.
-The company's formation allowed for a monopoly of the remaining movies houses in the two cities.)
+The company's formation allowed for a monopoly of the remaining movie houses in the two cities.)
 Along with the Dream Theater in 1927, the St. Helens was sold to the United Theatres Company as part of a $1.0 million purchase of theaters in the region.

 The St. Helens installed a Movietone sound system in 1929, becoming the first theater in the city to host a talkie.
 The first talking picture shown was the George Jessel comedy-drama, Lucky Boy.
 The advancement was of such value that a two-page spread advertisement was published in the Chehalis Bee-Nugget newspaper, with local businesses congratulating the theater.